ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 Convert the app to an executable
 ================================

-Using the python library `PyInstaller <https://pyinstaller.org>`, it is possible to convert the app to an executable by taking a few precautions.
+Using the Python library `PyInstaller <https://pyinstaller.org>`, it is possible to convert the app to an executable by taking a few precautions.

 .. code:: console